Pirates of theCoral-bean

 Beyond the main prizes, earn extra treasure through these challenges.

-Write a 2-3 page reproducible guide, e.g. "I built a dashboard with Claude Code + Coral."
+Write a 2-3 page reproducible guide (a blog post) that any pirate can follow. e.g. "I built a customer success dashboard with Claude Code + Coral, here's the route."
+Make sure it's published as a blog that's shareable.

 Ready to set sail?
 Register and start building!